learnbyexample/100_page_python_intro/README.md

 # 100 Page Python Intro

-Short, introductory guide for the Python programming language
+This book is a short, introductory guide for the Python programming language.
+This book is well suited:

+* As a reference material for Python beginner workshops
+* If you have prior experience with another programming language
+* If you want a complement resource after reading a Python basics book, watching a video course, etc

 <p align="center">
     <img src="./images/py_intro.png" width="320px" height="400px" />